mbruzek/ansible-reboot-wait/README.md

   ansible_ssh_pass: raspberry
 ```

+### Reboot
-The first task reboots the systems.
-This required using `async`, `poll` and
+The first task used a shell command to reboot the systems.
+This task always
+worked fine but has a few things you should know.
+Rebooting properly required
-`ignore_errors` to execute the reboot command that will terminate the ssh
+using "async", "poll" and "ignore_errors" attributes to execute the reboot
+without errors because the command eventually terminates the ssh connection.
-connection.
+Ansible does not like loosing the connection, so you ignore errors, run the
+command asynchronously and never poll for results.

+### Wait for Boot
-I found a verified solution on the Internet for a second task that used a
+I found a _verified_ solution on the Internet for a second task that used a
-`local_action` and `wait_for` directive in the task.
-This did not work for my
+`local_action` and "wait_for" directive in the task.
+This solution did not work
-playbook and I did not understand why.
-Here is the solution as it was written:
+for my playbook and I did not understand why.
+Here is the solution as it was
+written:

 ```yml
 - name: Wait for system to boot